usmanjutt722/Intrusion_Detection_System/README.md

 # Intrusion_Detection_System
-The readme file in the GitHub repository will contain the following information:
+The final readme file in the GitHub repository will contain the following information:

 •	A detailed summary of the dataset